 - Define the patio area with the material that will contain your pavers.
 1×4 or 2×4 treated lumber (redwood, cedar, or cypress) works well for this or you can purchase flexible plastic edging (for creating curves) to do the job.
 The lumber or edging is staked in place to create a perimeter form around the area to be paved.

-- Next, spread one to three inches of course sand inside the forms.
+- Next, spread one to three inches of coarse sand inside the forms.

 Laying the Pavers